 "It's not that I don't hate you."
 The girl smiled through her tears.
 "I just couldn't."

 "After what you told me during dinner, I don't.
 And between your life and your reputation, you know what I'd value more."

 "You're accepting all these—without any problem?"

-"Well," she admitted, "I really liked the Kai I had met better than the former one."
+"Well," she admitted, "I really like the Kai I had met better than the former one."
 She paused.
 "But if I can't receive the truth about you that way, I might as well admit I'm too shallow to accept a person for who he is."
 The Kai before was a part of who he was as much as the present one did.
 She didn't know what his other mistakes had been but she didn't care.
 "Besides…" Her eyes closed.
 Besides…

 "Of all the challenges our team had encountered, Kai and the thick wall separating him from us must be the hardest to meet but we did meet it.
 As a team.
 Even though he kept on pushing us away, we didn't give up.
 From the beginning we accepted him for who he was and even to the point of an incident in Russia when we thought we lost him for good, we still accepted him.
 I guess we did a pretty good job of destroying that wall because he finally considered us not just as some teammates but as his friends.
-You can see how he fights for us instead of just for himself alone.
-I had initially thought before that Takao as a rookie who ended as a world champion had the most improvement during the tournament but upon closer look, it's really Kai."
+You can see how he fights for us instead of just for himself.
+I had initially thought before that Takao as a rookie who ended as a world champion had the most improvement during the tournament.
+But upon closer look, it's really Kai."